A SoftwareSuggest Review

 Depending on their roles, they can create, manage, and execute flows in the projects.
 This is a great functionality to manage user roles and restrict user access only to features that are useful to them.

-As Xpertdoc has an impressive template builder that lets you create templates using MS Word, it helps us save a lot of time.
+Xpertdoc's impressive template builder allows you to create templates using Microsoft Word, which will save a lot of time.
 Moreover, its ability to insert files of different formats adds value to the document generation process.
 With the expression wizard, it makes complex calculations easy-breezy, whereas the document version control lets you switch between various versions accordingly.

 With Xpertdoc's ability to integrate with CRM systems, it makes document generation smooth.
 Navigating through different tabs, buttons, and functionalities takes up time, but it gets easier with more use.
 The significant drawback is at times it does run slower.
 But if you are looking for a reliable document automation system, Xpertdoc can be among the top options on your list.